applehx7/Alcohol-Consumption-Detector/README.md

 ## Contact

 Feel free to reach out if you have any questions or suggestions.
-You can contact me via [Your GitHub](https://github.com/applehx7).
+You can contact me via [GitHub](https://github.com/applehx7).